cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/shipping_tips.rst

    .. note::

-      The value of the ``shipping_tips`` language variable will appear for all shipping methods.
+      The value of the ``shipping_tips`` language variable will appear below the list of shipping methods, regardless of the shipping method that is currently chosen.

    .. image:: img/tip_at_checkout.png
        :align: center
-       :alt: The shipping tip will appear at checkout for all the shipping methods of your store.
+       :alt: The shipping tip will appear at checkout below the list of shipping methods, regardless of the shipping method that is currently chosen.